-- The project will be led by the Management Board (MB), which will consist of the 5 PIs, one from each of CWI (Hardman), NCHC (Lin), UCATANIA (Giordano) and two from UEDIN (Fisher leading the vision research, Chen-Burger leading the ontology-based workflow research).
-Provisionally, the person fulfilling that role is identified above.
-The MB will be chaired by Fisher. - There will be a meeting of the MB every 6 months, usually aligned with a technical meeting.
-All researchers on the project will be allowed to attend as well as the MB, in order to keep them engaged with the project and help with training for future leadership roles. - Decision making will be by consensus; however, if a vote is necessary, each of the 5 PIs has a single vote. - The project will set up listserve email lists for project wide day-to-day communications.
+- The project will be led by the Management Board (MB), which will consist of the 5 PIs, one from each of CWI (Hardman), NARL (Lin), UNICT (Giordano) and two from UEDIN (Fisher leading the vision research, Chen-Burger leading the ontology-based workflow research).
+The person fulfilling each PI role is identified above.
+Fisher will be the Consortium Coordinator and will chair the MB.
+Hardman will be Fisher's deputy and will have authority if Fisher is unavailable. - There will be a meeting of the MB every 6 months, usually aligned with a technical meeting.
+All researchers on the project will be allowed to attend as well as the MB, in order to keep them engaged with the project and help with training for future leadership roles.
+A 6 monthly report to the Project Officer will follow. - Decision making will be by consensus; however, if a vote is necessary, each of the 5 PIs has a single vote. - The project will set up listserve email lists for project wide day-to-day communications.
 In particular, two lists are initially proposed: 1) an administrative issues list to communicate amongst the PIs, 2) a general list to communicate amongst all project staff.
 A project web page will also record all project personnel along with contact email addresses. - A project wiki will be created to record ideas, design decisions, outstanding issues, etc. This will provide a collaborative noteboard for use inside the project.
 It is not intended for external communications.
-It will also be useful for maintaining coordination with NCHC, because time zone synchronisation is not as convenient as with the European partners. - There will be quarterly 1-2 day technical meetings to present and review research progress.
-Normally, representatives from all partners will attend. - We will set up a Skype communication procedure, particularly for keeping in close contact with NCHC. - There will be a set of web pages (the public portion is discussed more under Section 1.3 (WP6) and Section 3.2), which will also help all project members with execution of the project, through maintaining focus, containing project documents and datasets, useful URLs and other information, etc. - There will be a project Scientific Advisory Board (SAB), which will be invited to an annual scientific project meeting.
+It will also be useful for maintaining coordination with NARL, because time zone synchronisation is not as convenient as with the European partners. - There will be quarterly 1-2 day technical meetings to present and review research progress.
+Normally, representatives from all partners will attend. - We will set up a Skype communication procedure, particularly for keeping in close contact with NARL. - There will be a set of web pages (the public portion is discussed more under Section 1.3 (WP6) and Section 3.2), which will also help all project members with execution of the project, through maintaining focus, containing project documents and datasets, useful URLs and other information, etc. - There will be a project Scientific Advisory Board (SAB), which will be invited to an annual scientific project meeting.
 The purpose of the SAB is to review the project approaches, achievements and plans, and to help keep the project informed of developments in the wider context.
-Four people have agreed to participate on the SAB: - 1.
-Prof. Kwang-Tsao Shao (Biodiversity Research Center, Academica Sinica) who specialises in marine biology, in particular Asian fish species
+Four people have agreed to participate on the SAB:

-- 2. Prof. Monique Thonnat (INRIA) who specialises in visual interpretation guided by ontologies - 3.
+- 1. Prof. Kwang-Tsao Shao (Biodiversity Research Center, Academica Sinica) who specialises in marine biology, in particular Asian fish species - 2.
+Prof. Monique Thonnat (INRIA) who specialises in visual interpretation guided by ontologies - 3.
 Prof. Steffen Staab (Univ.
 Koblenz) who specialises in semantic web, knowledge management - 4.
 Prof. Konstantinos Stergiou (Aristotle Univ.
 Thessaloniki) who specialises in marine biology, particularly biodiversity and sustainability - The project will have a Quality Assurance procedure.
-Each Deliverable document, dataset and software component will have an identified person from another project partner who will be responsible for reviewing the content or performance of the deliverable.
+Each Deliverable document, dataset and software component will have an identified person from another project partner who will be responsible for reviewing the content or performance of the deliverable. - Each partner will follow local methodology for timesheets.
+In particular, when a staff member is working on a task relevant to the project, it will be charged at the appropriate percentage.